 - increase accessibility to blood pressure testing in wider community settings

 - increase support for patient self-management and self-testing of blood pressure in the population to become routine practice

 - add to the evidence base on effective detection and management of high blood pressure and provide examples of the impact of programmes that have been implemented into practice through external evaluation.

-The first round of funding opened in September 2016 and the successful organisations are now in the setup phase as of Autumn 2017.
+The first round of funding opened in September 2016 and the successful organisations are now implementing their projects.

-A second round of funding was launched in early October.
-Interested organisations meeting the eligibility criteria who attended a briefing event and registered interest within the deadline are currently completing applications.
+A second round of funding was launched in early October 2017.
+Interested organisations meeting the eligibility criteria attended a briefing event and registered interest.
+Successful applications were announced in September 2018.